daslerpc/daslerpc.github.io/_projects/2015-05-22_jedi_nightlight.md

     btn_class: "btn--primary"
 ---

+An interactive 3D printed nighlight that reveals a hidden pattern when turned over.

 A 3D printed nightlight.
 Turning it over turns it on and reveals hidden patterns embedded in the walls.